MicrosoftDocs/PowerShell-Docs/wmf/5.0/limitation_overview.md

 **Resolution:**

 - For systems running **Windows Server 2008 R2**
-  1. Open Powershell as an administrator
+  1. Open PowerShell as an administrator
   2. Run the following command

      ```powershell